jgolbez/carpedmvpn-netlab-public/labs/ospf/lab1-ospf-basics/lab-guide.md

 ## Lab Tasks

 ### Task 1: Explore the Working OSPF Network

-#### After deploying OSPF to all routers and including Loopback interfaces:
+After deploying OSPF to all routers with loopback interfaces included:

 1. Check OSPF neighbors (should see 2 on each router):
    ```